sidhu08/website-1/README.md

 # Future Long-term Goals

- - Replace planetaria with one hosted on our domain (that allows for filtering which blogs are displayed?)
+ - Replace planetaria with one who hosted on our domain (that allows for filtering which blogs are displayed?)
  - Track longitudinal information of alumni, so we can share success stories and improve our program
  - Track sponsorship information
  - Create a better way of displaying the list of potential Outreachy projects - e.g. allow searching, tagging for programming language or design or documentation or user experience